dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/sketchup.md

 ## Software Setup

+1. Download and install DJI Assistant 2 (tested with version 1.0.5; download from [here](http://www.dji.com/matrice100/info#downloads)).
-1. Download [SketchUp](http://www.sketchup.com/) and install it on your computer
+2. Download [SketchUp](http://www.sketchup.com/) and install it on your computer
-2. Start SketchUp and then go to the *Window* drop down menu and select the *Extension Warehouse* item.
+3. Start SketchUp and then go to the *Window* drop down menu and select the *Extension Warehouse* item.
 In the Extension Warehouse window search for DJI and install the extension.
-3. Restart SketchUp to be sure plugin is activated and available to use.
+4. Restart SketchUp to be sure plugin is activated and available to use.
 Note that SketchUp may appear to freeze for a few seconds either after step 2 or after this step while the extension does a one-time initialization.
-4. Verify in SketchUp an *Extensions* drop-down menu is visible with a *DJI Trajectories* sub-menu.
+5. Verify in SketchUp an *Extensions* drop-down menu is visible with a *DJI Trajectories* sub-menu.

 ## Usage

-1. Start DJI Assistant 2 (tested with version 1.0.5; download from [here](http://www.dji.com/matrice100/info#downloads)).
-Connect the aircraft, go to the simulator tab on the left and then click the open button.
+1. Start DJI Assistant 2, connect the aircraft, go to the simulator tab on the left and then click the open button.
 You do not need to start the simulator, the SketchUp extension will start and stop the simulator as needed.

-1. Start SketchUp and create a new model.
+2. Start SketchUp and create a new model.
-2. Optionally go to *File->Geo-location->Add location* to geo-reference your model and import ground satellite imagery
+3. Optionally go to *File->Geo-location->Add location* to geo-reference your model and import ground satellite imagery
-3. Import either your own 3D models or models from the SketchUp 3D Warehouse.
+4. Import either your own 3D models or models from the SketchUp 3D Warehouse.
-4. Create a helix trajectory via *Extensions->DJI Trajectories->Helix*, enter the helix parameters you want, then place the helix in your model.
+5. Create a helix trajectory via *Extensions->DJI Trajectories->Helix*, enter the helix parameters you want, then place the helix in your model.
-5. Start the simulator via *Extensions->DJI Trajectories->Start simulator*
+6. Start the simulator via *Extensions->DJI Trajectories->Start simulator*
-6. Takeoff and fly via the Onboard SDK, Mobile SDK, manually, or another app.
+7. Takeoff and fly via the Onboard SDK, Mobile SDK, manually, or another app.

 ### Aircraft Compatibility